-Kuperman Jr. and his RevMax team are of course sponsored by RevMax Performance and they receive additional support from Higher Power Performance and Midget’s Diesel Performance to get the most out of their 2WD Dodge.
-As they refine and improve upon the truck and their team efforts they plan to tackle the 2018 Ultimate Callout Challenge while proving that 2017 was no fluke and that they can build a streetable truck that can perform at the highest level while being able to drive to and from the event.
-We look forward to seeing the truck drive to Indy then hit the track, dyno, dirt and drive back home once again on May 4th-6th 2018 at the third annual Ultimate Callout Challenge!
+Kuperman and his RevMax team are sponsored by RevMax Performance and also receive additional support from Higher Power Performance and Midgets Diesel Performance to get the most out of their 2WD Dodge.
+As they refine and improve upon the truck and their team efforts, they plan to tackle the 2019 Ultimate Callout Challenge and prove that they can build a truck that they are able to drive to and from an event, as well as perform at the highest level at the race track.
+We are excited to see Kuperman and his truck drive all the way to Indy and compete in our 4th annual Ultimate Callout Challenge May 3rd-5th 2019.